Ihabafia/CodeIgniter-Plus/README.md

 1. Open the database.php file and change it with the information.
 1. point in your browser to your domain by going to http://yourdomain/migrate/latest
 1. Once it's done, then point to your domain by going to http://yourdomain/
-1. make sure to delete the migrate.php in the application/controllers/migrate.php to avoid some one play with your database especially if you are installing it on a live site.
+1. Make sure to delete the migrate.php in the application/controllers/migrate.php to avoid some one play with your database especially if you are installing it on a live site.

 **Username**: administrator
 **Password**: password

 ---

 _if you have any suggestions to be added to this app, you are welcome to ask._

 ---
 Credits to the:
 - [EllisLab - CodeIgniter](https://github.com/EllisLab/CodeIgniter)